aleksgrin/anySlider/README.md

   arr: yourArr
 };
 ```
-Your arr should have the following structure:
+Where your arr should have the following structure:
 ```js
 const arr = [{x: 10, y: 10}, {x: 20, y: 20}, ...]
 ```
-For exaple lets make a sin slider:
+For example lets make a sin slider:

 ```js
 const A = 60;